 Q: What types of lawyering strategies and advocacy does the Skadden Foundation fund?

 A: Skadden Fellowships are open to the full, broad array of lawyering strategies, so long as the Fellow must be an attorney to complete the proposed project.
 Most projects we fund will include some direct client representation, and many projects we fund combine various types of advocacy.
-In addition to exclusively direct representation projects, Skadden Fellows have worked on projects focusing on transactional work, impact litigation, movement lawyering, and more.
-Overall, we expect that the applicant and host organization be well-prepared to deliver the planned legal advocacy, and that the host organization has expertise in the type of lawyering contemplated.
+In addition to exclusively direct representation projects, Skadden Fellows have worked on projects focusing on transactional work, impact litigation, movement lawyering and more.
+Overall, we expect that the applicant and host organization be well prepared to deliver the planned legal advocacy, and that the host organization has expertise in the type of lawyering contemplated.
 You should not add a legal component (such as direct service or impact litigation) in hopes of making your proposal more competitive; instead you should craft your project to best address the legal needs of your clients.

 Q: Where geographically may Skadden Fellows work?